Good Hotel Guide Review

-3 lounges, restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, beer garden.
+2 lounges, restaurant, Gatehouse events space, free Wi-Fi, in-room TV (Freeview), civil wedding licence, beer garden, public rooms not suitable for wheelchair.

 all ages welcomed.

-‘well-behaved dogs’ allowed in some bedrooms, not in dining room.
+well-behaved dogs’ allowed in bedrooms, public rooms, not in dining room.